Fat feminism: Fat feminism and women of color in the United States

 The intersection of race, gender, and bodily discrimination mean large women of color may experience bias differently than their white female counterparts.
 Many women of color often do not view being overweight as being synonymous with being unattractive.
 They further state that large women of color use their weight and personal style as a way to counter dominant beauty standards that have historically been defined by resource-rich countries' standards.
 This can include having natural hair or dreadlocks for Black women as well as embracing larger and curvier figures.
 Research suggests that women of color, as well as communities of color in general, may consider more body types attractive than white beauty standards.
 However, because women of color are often excluded from fat positivity and acceptance movements, many have turned to social media as a way of finding inclusion within the movements.
 Some fat women of color resist dominant beauty standards by creating intersectional frameworks for accepting fat women of all identities.
 Fat women of color work to resist fetishization by the male gaze or those giving unwanted health advice, while also creating positive and accepting spaces for themselves.

-This subtopic also intersects with the field of media studies in assessing who is represented in media and how because people of color often fill stereotypical roles in media.
-According to the article "Fat People of Color", studies show that "14% of the 2018 roles on prime-time television programming portrayed 'overweight' or 'obese' females" and even less for overweight women of color."